ovh/docs/pages/bare_metal_cloud/dedicated_servers/network_ipaliasing/guide.en-asia.md

 The main configuration file is located in `/etc/sysconfig/network-scripts/`.
 In this example it is called "ifcfg-eth0".
 Before making changes, verify the actual file name in this folder.

-For each additional IP to be configured, we create a configuration file named "ifcfg-NETWORK_INTERFACE:ID" (replacing NETWORK_INTERFACE with the physical interface and ID with the virtual interface number).
+For each Additional IP to be configured, we create a configuration file named "ifcfg-NETWORK_INTERFACE:ID" (replacing NETWORK_INTERFACE with the physical interface and ID with the virtual interface number).

 For the virtual interface number, we simply add a consecutive number to the interface name, starting with a value of 0 for the first alias.
 For example, for network a interface named "eth0" the first alias is "eth0:0", the second alias is "eth0:1", etc...